rsksmart/devportal-1.0/rif/rns/specs/index.md

 Example #1: `uno2tres.rsk` is valid:

 - ✔️ TLD is `rsk`
-- ✔️ First label is `uno2tres`; which is present and alphanumeric
+- ✔️ First label is `uno2tres`;
+  which is present and lowercase alphanumeric
 - ✔️ Second and subsequent labels are not present

 Example #2: `rss.website.alice.rsk` is valid:

 - ✔️ TLD is `rsk`
-- ✔️ First label is `alice`; which is present and alphanumeric
+- ✔️ First label is `alice`;
+  which is present and lowercase alphanumeric
-- ✔️ Second label is `website`; which is present and alphanumeric
+- ✔️ Second label is `website`;
+  which is present and lowercase alphanumeric
-- ✔️ Third label is `rss`; which is present and alphanumeric
+- ✔️ Third label is `rss`;
+  which is present and lowercase alphanumeric

 Example #3: `my_illegal_domain.com` is invalid:

 - ❌ TLD is `com`
-- ❌ First label is `my_illegal_domain`; which is present, however contains non-alphanumeric characters
+- ❌ First label is `my_illegal_domain`;
+  which is present, however contains non-alphanumeric characters
 - ✔️ Second and subsequent labels are not present

 ## Name mapping convention